BlockchainCommons/SmartCustodyBook/manuscript/00-preface.md

 When I started to share these scenarios outside the professional community, I discovered that there were some very different ways of thinking about digital asset risk that kept people from adapting them for their own needs.
 So I've also explained my own approach here, to encourage adoption.
 It's an approach to risk modeling that is meant to balance the "perfection" problem and to engender a general cryptographer-oriented way of thinking from an "adversarial" perspective.

-This topic is evolving rapidly, and many things will likely change over time But I hope that this book will help you to think differently about your digital assets and to know a bit more about how to get started, how to ask smart questions, and how to evolve your own procedures over time.
+This topic is evolving rapidly, and many things will likely change over time, but I hope that this book will help you to think differently about your digital assets and to know a bit more about how to get started, how to ask smart questions, and how to evolve your own procedures over time.

 We are very open to your feedback and look forward to learning from you what we missed.